Jesse0Michael/pulse/README.md

    github [username] [flags]

 Flags:
-  -h, --help   help for github
+  --organization string       filter results on an organization --repository string         filter results on a repository --startDate string          filter results after a start date --endDate string            filter results before an end date -h, --help                  help for github

 Environment:
   GITHUB_URL         the url for accessing the GitHub API